realtechsupport/return-to-bali/README.md

 Generate an STT key (optional)

-While there are multiple providers of Speech to Text services, the most effective offering with the widest range of languages is at this moment provided by Google.
-If you want to make use of the text from video extraction you should obtain an access key to the Google Speech API.
-Creation of this key is free of charge and you can use it in this software at no cost as this project operates within free limits of the API.
-However, you do require a google account in order to create the key.
-If that is not palatable, skip the section that makes use of the Speech API.

-Instructions to generate a key:

-    1. Navigate to the APIs & Services->Credentials panel in Cloud Platform Console.
-    2. Select Create credentials, then select API key from the dropdown menu.
-    3. Click the Create button. ...
-    4. Once you have the API key, download it and create a JSON file.
-    5. Save to the AIE project
+	See the README.PDF for details

 <b>Launch Return to Bali</b>

 Activate the virtual environment:

 	source ./env/bin/activate

-Run the program:
+Run the program in the project directory:

-	python3 main.py browser debug_mode

-browser = firefox or chromium; debug_mode = debug or no-debug.
+	python3 main.py ubuntu firefox debug 			or
+	python3 main.py mac chromium no-debug

+Specify all three items: OS, browser and debug mode.
+Supported OS: Ubuntu and Mac OS.
+Supported browsers: Chromium and Firefox (less stable).
+To run in debug mode replace’ no-debug’ with ‘debug’.

 The terminal window will display comments.
 You should see the launch screen in a browser window.

-	crtl +  /  ctrl – 	increase / decrease zoom factor.

-Stop the app from the terminal:
-	ctrl-c

-Exit environment at the terminal:
-	ctrl-d

-If you see browser errors .. clear the browsing history:
-	ctrl-H
-	clear browsing data
-	clear data

 <i>Check the README.pdf file in the repository for a detailed description on how to use the modules.</i>